Mathew Belcher: Earlier years

 Mathew grew up on the Gold Coast, Queensland and therefore was always surrounded by water.
 He was only six years old when he started sailing in a 10-year-old Sabot (dinghy) tied to the back of his parents' boat.

 In 1989 at the age of seven Mathew competed in his first race at the Southport Yacht Club.

 Sailing career

 Having won the 420 World Championship in 2000, the feeder class to the 470, while still conducting his school at The Southport School on the Gold Coast, Belcher was given the distinction of carrying the Olympic flag during the closing ceremony of the 2000 Summer Olympics.
 At that point, he decided to pursue his dream of becoming an Olympian.
 Coach Victor Kovalenko invited him to join the Australian 470 sailing squad, where he served as the tuning partner for Nathan Wilmot and Malcolm Page.
 As a helmsman, Belcher rose to the #1 ISAF ranking in 2007 but did not qualify for the 2008 Olympics, as Wilmot and Page won the 470 World Championship and went on to represent Australia at the 2008 Summer Olympics in Beijing.
+He now lives in Palm Beach Gold Coast with his family.